rtora/Friend/README.md

 # [Friend](https://class.arts.ucsb.edu/art185/Sites/w21/romtin/final.html)
 Reimagining the Relationship Between Man and AI
+Please click on "Friend" to see the project
 ## Requirements
 1. Install OpenCV on computer
 2. Install tensorflow and Tensorflow_datasets packages